MCherifiOSS/meta-crosswalk-embedded/README.md

 does not rely on any Linux traditional window system like X11, Wayland, etc, neither graphics toolkits like EFL, Qt.
 It's a pretty simple and new software stack that the main motivation is to leverage the Web platform (HTML5, CSS, JavaScript and more) as the application platform.

-You may want to use the Embedded Crosswalk Project as a backbone for creating a real Linux distribution to enable IoT, Digital Signage or any other embedded use case.
+You may want to use the Embedded Crosswalk project as a backbone for creating a real **Web-based Linux distribution** to enable **IoT (Internet of Things), Wearables, Digital Signage** or any other embedded use case.

 # Contents

   - [Design](#design) - the architecture behind
   - [Howto](#howto) - set up the system environment, build and run
+  - [Bugs](#bugs) - what's not working that we need still to catch up and improve
   - [Contributing](#contributing) - help develop and send patches
   - [License](#license)